Information for Prospective Violin & Viola Students

 Metronome

-All students must have a metronome that includes a reference pitch of A=440.
+All students must have a metronome or another device that includes a reference pitch of A=440.
+The reference pitch of A=440 is needed to tune the violin and viola.
 (All links will open in a new window.)

-All violin and viola students are required to bring their metronome to the first lesson.
-I recommend purchasing a metronome that is physically separate from a cell phone.
+Most violin and viola students who are not beginners should already have a metronome.
+Please bring it to the first lesson.
+I recommend purchasing a metronome that is physically separate from a cell phone or tablet.
+This allows the student to practice without added distractions.
 (All links will open in a new window.)

 Back to Top